tetsushijp/AEP-Hands-on-Labs/labs/fsi6/Offer Decisioning Engine/Readme.md

 ## Use Case
 As a brand, we've invested heavily in personalizing customer experiences.
 Now, we want to be as contextual and relevant with offers for our customers.
-We now understand our customer's behaviour and we want to deliver the right personalized offer and the right time from a central library of marketing offers.
+We now understand our customer's behaviors and we want to deliver the right personalized offer and the right time from a central library of marketing offers.